The-Gamedev-Owl/Flashing-Ghosts/README.md

 # Flashing-Ghosts (Finished)
-A student game project done in South Korea at Keimyung University (2019-2020)
+A student game project done in South Korea at Keimyung University (2019-2020).
+It was done in 2 months with 4 members in the team.
+We had a lot of fun making this game, so don't hesitate to give feedback or give some advice :)

 ## The story
 You play as Luigi and have been called by the professor E Gadd. for a really important thing !